saltysystems/overworld/README.md

 ```

 `.hrl` files are explicitly excluded because some of the data is formatted in a
 particular way there.
-If anyone has a way to mark sections as 'no format' I
-would love to know.

 Run dialyzer and try to eliminate errors to the best of your ability:
 ```bash
   rebar3 dialyzer
 ```

-Any new function will need to have a corresponding test written for it in
+Ideally, any new function would have a corresponding test written for it
-`apps/goblet/src/tests`.
-You should validate that `eunit:run_test(<your
+following the function definition.
+You should validate that
-module>)` succeeds as expected.
+`eunit:run_test(<your module>)` succeeds as expected.

 You should also attempt to annotate functions with type specs as best as
 possible.